dxue2012/bayclub-to-splitwise/README.md

 The script here

-1. Uses openai's API to ask GPT to convert the statement PDF into a JSON.
+1. First uses openai's API to ask GPT to convert the statement PDF into a JSON.
-2. The script then converts each line into a SplitWise expense and uploads it to a SplitWise group, using the SplitWise API, for potentially more manual processing.
+2. Then converts each line into a SplitWise expense and uploads it to a SplitWise group, using the SplitWise API, for potentially more manual processing.

 There are some auxiliary scripts that help with the process, e.g. for getting the initial